$\mathbb{Q}$-Fano threefolds and Laurent inversion: A systematic approach in high codimension

 \subsection{Typical examples}

 Recall Algorithm \ref{LIalg} directly produces the weight matrix of the ambient space $Y$, provided that one assumes Remark \ref{Uneliminated}.
-Throughout \cite{LaurentInversion}, these are referred to as ```uneliminated variables".
-In \cite[Sec.3]{Prince_2019}, this condition is omitted while the proof of the embedding theorem still stands.
+Throughout \cite{LaurentInversion}, the point-struts considered in Remark \ref{Uneliminated} are referred to as ```uneliminated variables".
+In \cite[Sec.3]{Prince_2019} Prince proves the embedding theorem without requiring the condition in Remark \ref{Uneliminated}.
 We discuss how to adjust the construction, as well as a basic incarnation of algorithm \ref{LIalg}, each on an example from Table \ref{tab1}.